xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 6.9 Limitations

 The biggest limitation of this change is that the `Action_Semantics_internal` attribute is still necessary.
-Only one dialect of actions can be in the in memory OOA of OOA a time.
-Hopefully in the future, an advanced editor/parser plugin can be queried for actions and other plugins will looking in the OOA of OOA for action semantics.
+Only one dialect of actions can be held by the in memory OOA of OOA at a given time.
 For this incremental step, it is a limitation, particularly in copy/paste and single file import/export.

 7. Design Comments
 ------------------
+None

 8. User Documentation
 ---------------------